bentoml/gallery/pytorch/README.md

-# BentoML # BentoML PyTorch MNIST Tutorial
+# BentoML PyTorch MNIST Tutorial

 This is a sample project demonstrating basic usage of BentoML, the machine learning model serving library.